 Paul reminds the Corinthians that they’re transformed by what they fix our attention on.
 (2 Cor.
 3:18) In this sense, worship is a tool that God is using to transform us.
 As we focus on glorifying him for his amazing attributes, we begin to reveal the same characteristics.
 When we worship God we develop such traits as forgiveness, tenderness, justice, righteousness, purity, kindness, and love.

 “The highest form of worship is the worship of unselfish Christian service.”—Billy Graham

 Worship cannot simply be about singing the songs we enjoy or doing our favorite activities.
 If that’s all it is, then it’s ultimately something we do for ourselves.
-By making ourselves living sacrifices, we remove ourselves from the equation and discover a worship that’s grounded in Christ.
-Worship should be an activity that is teaching us humility—and not an opportunity for self indulgence.
+By making ourselves living sacrifices, we remove ourselves from the equation and discover worship that’s grounded in Christ.
+Worship should be an activity that is teaching us humility—and not an opportunity for self-indulgence.

 “God directs his people not simply to worship but to sing his praises ‘before the nations.’
 We are called not simply to communicate the gospel to nonbelievers; we must also intentionally celebrate the gospel before them.”—Timothy J. Keller

 Everyone in the world is worshiping something because their spirits are hungry.
 For most people, their worship amounts to spiritual junk food.
 The world is longing to experience something truly worthy of praise.
 When they see us making ourselves living sacrifices in true worship, they discover the nourishment they’ve been starving for.